joebuschmann/SProxy/README.md

 <dl>
   <dt>options</dt>
-  <dd>Different options for creating the proxy. </dd>
+  <dd>Options for creating the proxy.
+Includes options.before, options.after, and options.context.</dd>
   <dt>returns</dt>
-  <dd>A new function that invokes the target function, before, and after with this pointed to the provided context.</dd>
+  <dd>A proxy function that invokes target function according to the values specified by options.</dd>
 </dl>